Vinit-joshi2/sql_retail_sales/README.md

 order by 1
 ```

-7. **write a swl query to calculate the average sale for each month .Find out the best selling month in each year**:
+7. **write a sql query to calculate the average sale for each month .Find out the best selling month in each year**:
 ```sql
 select year , month , avg_sale from
 (